LambdaTest/documentation/docs/buildkite-integration.md

 2. A GitHub repository.
 Here is our sample GitHub repository for [Buildkite](https://github.com/LambdaTest/buildkite-selenium-sample).

-## Integrating Buildkite with LambdaTest
+## Integrating Buildkite with LambdaTest via UI
 ***
 **Step 1:** Login to Buildkite and click the + icon to create a new pipeline